 The Aircraft Owners and Pilots Association (AOPA) is a not-for-profit individual membership organization of more than 412,000 pilots.
 AOPA's mission is to effectively serve the interests and needs of its members as aircraft owners and pilots and establish, maintain, and articulate positions of leadership to promote the economy, safety, utility, and popularity of flight in general aviation aircraft.
-Representing two thirds of all pilots in the United States, AOPA is the largest, civil aviation organization in the world.
-The U.S. accounts for 75 percent of all general aviation activity.
+Representing two-thirds of all pilots in the United States, AOPA is the largest civil aviation organization in the world.
+The U.S. accounts for at least 75 percent of all general aviation activity in the world.

 Pilots flying in the United States experience first hand the safest and most efficient air transportation system in the world.
 The network of 5,200 public use airports, complemented by the more than 13,000 privately owned landing facilities is a unique national resource.
-Because AOPA members are involved in personal and business aviation, the majority using their aircraft in the way each of us use our personal automobiles, they place a high level of importance on the government's involvement in supporting this system.
+It is encouraging to see that one of the witnesses at today's hearing represents an airport because H.R.
+2881 includes important funding increases for these facilities in both the Airport Improvement Program authorization and an increase in the Passenger Facility Charge.